NashWellington/NNES/compatibility.md

 Game-specific bugs are logged here.
 Games listed here with no entries underneath them have no known compatibility issues.

+These games were picked for testing because they are popular, because they are good at quickly and easily testing specific features (Double Dribble is good for testing DMC and noise channel behavior), or because they are [tricky to emulate](https://wiki.nesdev.com/w/index.php/Tricky-to-emulate_games) and can be used to identify emulator bugs that would not normally be identifiable in other games or test ROMs.

 ## The Addams Family

 ## Barbie